One More Time...: Commercial performance

+One More Time... achieved strong international chart success.
 In the U.S., One More Time... became the band's third chart-topping album on the Billboard 200, debuting at number one the week following its release.
 Much of its 125,000 equivalent album units were driven by physical sales, with 101,000 copies sold in its first week.
 Its 11 vinyl variants helped mark the largest sales week for a rock album on vinyl that year, with 49,000 units.
 As of February 2024, the album has moved 247,000 units domestically.

 Across the globe, the album was similarly well-received: in the United Kingdom, it debuted at number two on the UK Albums Chart, marking the group's sixth top 10 in the country.
-The album also opened in second place in Australia, Germany, and Switzerland, and debuted within the top five in Belgium, Ireland, Italy, Scotland, and New Zealand.
+The album also reached number two on the main album charts in Australia, Austria, Canada, Germany, and Switzerland.
+In other major markets, it peaked within the top five in Belgium, Ireland, Italy, New Zealand, Portugal, and Scotland.
+Outside of its strongest-performing territories, One More Time... charted within the top 20 in countries including the Czech Republic, France, the Netherlands, and Spain.
 Worldwide, the album achieved 30 million streams in its first week.

 The album's singles also proved commercially successful.
 "Edging" was a long-running number one hit on Billboards Alternative Airplay chart, where it topped the charts for 13 weeks, while also becoming their first single on the Hot 100 since 2016's "Bored to Death".
 "One More Time" ultimately became an even greater success.
 An airplay juggernaut at Alternative Airplay, it peaked at number one for a record-setting twenty consecutive weeks, tied for the longest reign in the ranking's history.
 It also marked the first time Blink-182 achieved back-to-back number ones on that chart.
 As the group entered the Adult Pop Airplay chart for the first time in 18 years, "One More Time" ultimately became the group's first crossover hit since "I Miss You".
 A fair number of non-singles also proved successful, with "Anthem Part 3" in particular charting on the Bubbling Under Hot 100 chart.